jennifer-ryan/pands-problem-set/README.md

 ## Modified External Module Used for User Input:
 Many of the problems contained within require the user to enter input, either an integer, float, or string.
 To ensure that the input entered is of the correct format, I decided to use a module created by Pieter Spronck, author of [The Coder's Apprentice](http://spronck.net/pythonbook/pythonbook.pdf).

 This module is called [pcinput.py](http://www.spronck.net/pythonbook/).
-To download this module, click the link entitled [Listings, library code, exercise templates and test files](http://www.spronck.net/pythonbook/pythonbooklistings.zip) which will download a zip file that contains pcinput.py.
+To download this module in its original form, click the link entitled [Listings, library code, exercise templates and test files](http://www.spronck.net/pythonbook/pythonbooklistings.zip) which will download a zip file that contains pcinput.py.

-This module contains four functions that ensure the input entered by the user is of the correct data type.
-For this problem set, I have altered pcinput.py as I only require the first three: getFloat, getInteger and getString.
+This module has four functions that ensure the input entered by the user is of the required data type.
+For this problem set, I have altered pcinput.py as I only require the first three: **getFloat**, **getInteger** and **getString**.

-The getFloat and getInteger functions work through exception handling, utilising the *try* and *except* clauses.
+The **getFloat** and **getInteger** functions work through exception handling, utilising the *try* and *except* clauses.
 If the user input is of the desired data type, i.e. the *try* portion of the code, then there should be no error that requires the *except* clause to launch.
 If the user enters input that is incorrect, the subsequent ValueError will trigger the *except* clause, which will prompt the user to try again.

-The getString function uses the *.strip()* method to remove leading and trailing spaces from the user input.
+The **getString** function uses the *.strip()* method to remove leading and trailing spaces from the user input.

 ### Modification to Functions:
-Each program in this problem set that uses getFloat or getInteger requires the input to be a positive number only.
+Each program in this problem set that uses **getFloat** or **getInteger** requires the input to be a positive number only.
 These functions did not check for positive numbers originally so I added an **if statement** to each one, in order to ensure the functions only accept positive numbers as user input.
 If the input is not a positive number, the functions prompt the user to try again.

 ## Files in this Repository: